SMAPPNYU/youtube-data-api/README.md

 ## Quickstart
 In order to access the API, you'll need to get a [service key](https://developers.google.com/youtube/registering_an_application#Create_API_Keys) from the [Google Cloud Console](https://console.cloud.google.com/).

-Once you have it you can use it to initiate the `YoutubeDataApi` class.
+Once you have it you can use the API key to initiate the `YouTubeDataAPI` class.
 ```
 from youtube_api import YouTubeDataAPI